Policy and expectations

 Subscription television

-There is currently no legislation requiring subscription television to provide access services (either captions or audio description).
-However, a series of agreements brokered by the Australian Human Rights Commission have led to over 50 channels on FOXTEL and AUSTAR providing some captioning, although levels of captioning on these channels vary considerably.
+Prior to 2012, there was no legislation requiring subscription television to provide access services (either captions or audio description).
+However, a series of agreements brokered by the Australian Human Rights Commission led to over 50 channels on FOXTEL and AUSTAR providing some captioning, although levels of captioning on these channels vary considerably.
+The last of these agreements was announced in May 2012.

 For more detailed information, see our page on the regulation of subscription television captioning.